TheMusicBox

 subscribers

-Sonata No. 4 in E major, Op.
+Sonata No. 6 in D major, Op.
 1, RV.
-66 by Antonio Vivaldi
+62 by Antonio Vivaldi

 Vivaldi would have his first book of compositions published in 1703 under the title ‘Twelve Trio Sonatas’.
 The book contains 12 sonatas for violin and basso continuo.
 The book was published the same year Vivaldi became an ordained priest at a church in Venice.
-It would seem that Vivaldi was more focused on composition that on performing Mass, as, in 1704 he was given dispensation to withdraw from most liturgical duties to focus on music.
+It would seem that Vivaldi was more focused on composition that on performing Mass, as in 1704 he was given dispensation to withdraw from most liturgical duties to focus on music.

 This sonata is comprised of four movements: